We've temporarily adjusted our office hours in DC. All offices, except Tysons Corner, will be closed 1/19 and 1/20. Remote Visits remain available.

 Offering cost-effective solutions to better manage medical expenses

 From preventive medicine to holistic integrative care to home remedies, we leverage the latest medical research, our collective experience and feedback from you to keep you healthy—whether you're already in good health, suffering from a minor cold or experiencing a life-changing illness.

 Above all, primary care providers offer continuity.
 In your quest to become and remain as healthy as possible, we are your partners for the long term.

 We believe primary care should be the first stop in your healthcare journey; it’s where you turn for guidance and support before you get sick, before you see a specialist, and before you need to seek hospital care.
-Our general practitioners combine excellent customer service with an efficient use of technology to deliver high-quality, affordable service that’s designed to fit your unique needs.
+Our providers combine excellent customer service with an efficient use of technology to deliver high-quality, affordable service that’s designed to fit your unique needs.

 As your One Medical primary care providers (PCPs), we take your well-being seriously.
 With an emphasis on family practice and internal medicine, we address all your essential health needs by: